Neural Control Barrier Functions for Signal Temporal Logic Specifications with Input Constraints: Time-varying Control Barrier Function

 \subsection{Neural Network-based Time-Varying CBF (N-TVCBF)}

 In this section, we synthesize TVCBF along with the controller for a system to satisfy an STL specification.
 The set $\mathcal{S}^\Phi(t)$ formed using \eqref{safe_set_def} is not continuously differentiable, and therefore we still have a major challenge to construct a set $\mathcal{C}^\Phi(t)\subset\mathcal{S}^\Phi(t)$ in which the barrier function $\mathcal{B}(x,t)$ is continuously differentiable.
-We propose an iterative refinement approach to construct the set that ensures STL satisfaction, along with feasibility with respect to input constraints and continuity in time, in the next section.
-In this section, we focus on TVCBF assuming that the appropriate time-varying set $\mathcal{C}^\Phi(t)$ is available. \begin{lemma} The continuous-time system $\Sigma$ in \eqref{dyn_eq} with trajectory starting from $(x_0,0)\in \mathcal{C}^\Phi(0)$ satisfies the STL specification $\Phi$ if the following conditions are satisfied with $\eta\leq 0$.
+Additionally, due to input constraints, the trajectory $\mathbf{x}_{x_0,u}(t)$, starting at some $x_0\in\mathcal{S}^\Phi(0)$ might leave the STL safe set $\mathcal{S}^\Phi(t)$ at some time $t\in [0,T]$ and therefore not satisfy the specification $\Phi$.
+We propose an iterative refinement approach in the next section to construct a set that ensures STL satisfaction, along with feasibility with respect to input constraints and continuity in time.
+In this section, we focus on TVCBF assuming that the appropriate time-varying set $\mathcal{C}^\Phi(t)$ is available. \begin{lemma} The continuous-time system $\Sigma$ in \eqref{dyn_eq} with trajectory starting from $(x_0,0)\in \mathcal{C}^\Phi(0)$ satisfies the STL specification $\Phi$ if the following conditions hold with $\eta\leq 0$.

 where